tjmaynes/emacs-blog/_posts/2016-01-09-update-january-2016.md

 I feel very comfortable with Objective-C and various software design patterns such as Model View Controller, Abstraction, Singletons, Adapter, and Delegation (to name a few).
 However, I'd like to get better at the look and feel of building an iOS application.
 I'll be the first to admit, I suck at Autolayouts, but soon enough I'm going to master it.
 This means spending a majority of my time getting better at Autolayouts and UIKit, by spending a lot of my time in a repo called [Ray](https://github.com/tjmaynes/ray).
 By the end of the year, I want to be able to build views without interface builder.

 Thank you for reading my update!
-Stay tuned to read blog posts about building network controllers using NSUrlSession and test driven iOS development using XCTests and XCUITests!
+Stay tuned to read blog posts about building network controllers using NSURLSession and test driven iOS development using XCTests and XCUITests!